 - No Redux / Zustand / global state manager.
 TanStack Query is the server state; React’s

 useState/useReduceris the local state.
 Avoid pulling in a global store unless you have a genuine cross-page client-state need. - No CSS-in-JS.
-Tailwind + small per-component CSS modules.
-The kit’s editorial design language stays consistent through utility classes.
+Tailwind utilities + a global stylesheet (plus the odd per-feature CSS file, like chat’s).
+The kit’s design language stays consistent through utility classes.

-- No microfrontends.
-Both apps are single-bundle SPAs.
+src/api/wrappers are written by hand against the OpenAPI doc — fewer moving parts than a generator, and the types only cover what the UI actually uses. - No microfrontends.
+Both apps are single-bundle SPAs (with per-route lazy chunks).
 Module federation is appealing in slide decks; it’s a real maintenance tax in practice.

 Related